Eric Niquette UI, UX, Accessibility

 <L> Parent list container.
 Contains <LI> children.

 <LI> Individual list items found in a parent <L>.
-Parent to the <Lbody>.
-Parent to the <L> element when using nested lists.
+Parent to the <Lbody> and parent to the <L> element when using nested lists.

-<LBody> The contents of a list item, found in the <LI> element.
+<LBody> The contents of a list item, found in the <LI> element, at the same level as the <Lbl>.

-<Note> An explanatory note like a footnote or endnote.
-Typically found under <Reference>.
+<Note> An explanatory passage, like a footnote or endnote.
+Typically found in a <Reference>.

 <P> An ordinary paragraph.